MingHongDev/Traffic-Sign-Recognition-by-ELM/README.md

 1) Extraction of histogram of oriented gradient variant (HoGv) feature
 2) A single classifier trained by extreme learning machine (ELM) algorithm

+## How to Use it?
+Step 1.
+Run the create_test_data_in_HoGv.m and create_train_data_in_HoGv.m to create the database of feature.
+Step 2.
+Run the main.m to train the model and store the weighting of ELM (TSR_GTSRB.mat).
+Step 3.
+Load the weighting and then inference.

 ## [Database](https://benchmark.ini.rub.de/index.html)